 If all steps above are with no efforts, then there must be something wrong with your OS, especially if you have just updated to the latest iOS version, the system may not get properly installed on your iPhone 7.
 Here are two options for you: Upgrade to the latest version via iTunes if you are not the latest iOS version; Reinstall your iOS version via iTunes if you are up-to-date.
 The former is simple, download the latest version on iTunes, and then connect your iPhone 7 to iTunes to upgrade.
 For the latter, we need to activate DFU mode first, follow the steps below:

 Tips: If you saw the Apple logo displayed on your iPhone or a plug into iTunes prompt on your computer during the process, which means you may held the button too long, you need to try again.

 With the DFU mode activated, restore your iPhone 7 via iTunes.
 This process will erase your data and reset your settings too, so remember to backup your iPhone.
 After restore process done, to solve the battery drain issue, I recommend to set your iPhone 7 as a new iPhone.

-There are more features on its toolbox, like making ringtone, downloading YouTube videos, convert music and videos etc. Truly a trick.
+There are more features on its toolbox, like making ringtone, converting HEIC on phone or computer to JPG, compressing pictures and etc. Truly a trick.
 Simply install it on your computer, worth a try.